 And for me, the joy in homeopathy is the same as the joy in making art.
 It’s all about the process.
 Oh, that familiar feeling, when you have an idea and you just have to figure out how to bring it to life.
 I love the process of creativity; negotiating with idea and puzzling out solutions.
 Because that’s the way homeopathy feels to me – I am a professional puzzle solver.
 Think of me as a non-sociopathic Sherlock Holmes.
 It requires deep knowledge of both people and medicine, and the discipline to discern what may be hard to perceive in both.
 It requires that I bring all my knowledge and life experience to bear on each case.
 Big Magic resonates for me because what I do is creative.
 Homeopathy is an elegant and beautiful natural system of healing, and it is a creative process to be a homeopathic practitioner.

 One jewel I have discovered in my ongoing introspection is my joy of working with women.
 I am pleased to announce that I am taking a special interest in women’s health; both teens and adults.
 I love the connection that I have with my women clients, and I would love for you to pass this information along to any woman you know who is interested in natural healthcare for overall health, balance and well-being.

 Another jewel is how much I love teaching homeopathy.
 I find this work to be joyful and meaningful, and something that allows homeopathy to ripple out into the world.
-You can find me teaching homeopathy at Pediatric Alternatives.
+You can find me teaching homeopathy at Pediatric Alternatives (and in webinars as of 2021).
 I look forward to seeing you there.

 Elizabeth Gilbert says, “Do whatever brings you to life, then.
 Follow your own fascinations, obsessions, and compulsions.
 Trust them.
 Create whatever causes a revolution in your heart.”
 Thank you Liz, homeopathy is causing a revolution in my heart, and I’d like to share it with as many people as possible.